hanmpark/scholarship_logtime/README.md

   /usr/bin/ruby
 ```

-Then, run the following command line in your terminal to create your **Gemfile**:
+Once you have it, run the following command line in scholarship_logtime/ to create your **Gemfile**:

 ```bash
   bundle init